 I’m a former Christa McAuliffe fellow, a current New York State Educator Voice fellow, and the founder of the WNY Young Writers’ Studio: a community of writers and teachers of writing.
-I’ve spent the last twelve years consulting, coaching, and designing curriculum and assessments beside K-12 teachers in over sixty different schools.
+I’ve spent the last fifteen years consulting, coaching, and designing curriculum and assessments beside K-12 teachers in over one hundred different schools.
 I’ve taught at the graduate level, supervised student teachers, and led curriculum and assessment design initiatives inside of different university departments.
 I also work with business and nonprofit leaders who are eager to craft and share meaningful narratives about the organizations they serve.

 Storytelling is a powerful sort of branding.
 More importantly, it reminds us of who we are and why our work really matters.

 I love listening to the stories that people of all ages share with me.
 I’m passionate about studying how they approach the writing process as well.
 I’ve learned a great deal by standing on the shoulders of giants, but I’ve learned much more by peering over the shoulders of the learners that I support.
 I’m serious about this kind of action research, and my work here never ends.

 Today, I live in Kenmore, New York with my husband John, two rambunctious Labrador retrievers, and our sweet cat, Girard.
 Our daughter Laura is a brand designer based in Brooklyn, New York.
 Her sister, Nina, is entering law school.
 I spend my free time reading and writing on my porch, digging in my garden, hiking with my husband and our puppies, and cooking incredible meals with family and friends.*